AuCson/Proof-of-Guardrail-Anonymous/README.md

 ## System overview

-**Disclaimer: this version of the demo is for demonstrative purposes only.**
+**Disclaimer: this implementation is for demonstrative purposes only**.
+This code base did not implement:
+- Disabling openclaw Web UI, so that OpenClaw configs are read only after launch.
+- Restricting code execution capability inside the enclave

 We achieve verifiable guardrails by running it inside an AWS Nitro Enclave and using remote attestation to prove exactly what guardrail code is protecting the agent (a stable PCR2 measurement).
 All LLM traffic is forced through a FastAPI-based interception proxy (integrated with the guardrail); Verifiers can then check the attestation (PCRs plus embedded agent metadata/hashes) before trusting the agent or serving it data.

-Please note the attestation cannot ensure the agent to be 100% “safe” (the guardrail code could still have vulnerabilities, and the LLM guardrail can make mistakes), but it ensures the promised guardrail code is actually running.

 ## Quickstart